hako-mikan/sd-webui-regional-prompter/README.md

 ### Attention
 Normally, use this one.
 ### Latent
 Slower, but allows separating LoRAs to some extent.
 The generation time is the number of areas x the generation time of one pic.
+See [known issues](#knownissues).

 Example of Latent mode for [nendoorid](https://civitai.com/models/7269/nendoroid-figures-lora), [figma](https://civitai.com/models/7984/figma-anime-figures) LoRA separated into left and right sides to create.